 Jelly – can you sell it?

-In QLD and VIC all jelly including juice jelly made with 99% fruit juice, fall into the RED category.
+All jelly including juice jelly made with 99% fruit juice, fall into the RED category.
 Foods and drinks which are in the RED category should be supplied on no more than two occasions per term.

-In WA, all jelly whether made with fruit or not is classified in the RED category and should not available on the school canteen menu.
+All jelly whether made with fruit or not is classified in the RED category and should not available on the school canteen menu.